 This isn’t to say that great theme park attractions should always be original stories.
 The majority of rides are based on something and many of them are better for it.
 Without IP-based attractions, Fantasyland wouldn’t really exist in most parks and ‘Studio’ themes would go out the window.
 A nice balance of original and IP-based attractions is my ideal for a theme park.
 I do find the storytelling in original rides to be fascinating, as getting a story across in less than 10 minutes while the guest is in motion is unlike any other medium.

 Back to the rules of the post, we’re sticking with current day here.
 Yes, Pirates of the Caribbean, Jungle Cruise and Haunted Mansion were built before movies were attached to them.
-They are marvels and would be in the conversation for first place on the list but there are IP’s attached to them now, even if one of those definitely (and I mean definitely, Haunted Mansion) shouldn’t exist.
+They are marvels and would be in the conversation for first place on the list but there are several IP’s attached to them now, even if some versions of those definitely (and I mean definitely, Haunted Mansion) shouldn’t exist.
 Same goes for The Country Bears, even if that movie has next to nothing to do with the attraction.
 I’ll also stick to the parks I’ve been to – Disneyland Resort, Walt Disney World and Tokyo Disney Resort.
 Paris, Hong Kong and Shanghai do have some worthy additions though.
 I may accidentally bend the rules at some point and if I do then let me know in the comments!